BlueFern/CoupledCells/README.md

-For example, for a first subdomain of type BIF, with 12 quads along the axial direction, 112 quads in the circumferential direction, with no parent or child subdomains, and with each MPI task being reponsible for a total of 4 quads, specifically 2x2 quads in the axial and circumferential directions, the config file will look like
+For example, for a first subdomain of type BIF, with 12 quads along the axial direction, 112 quads in the circumferential direction, with no parent or child subdomains, and with each MPI task being reponsible for a total of 8 quads, specifically 2 x 4 quads in the axial and circumferential directions, the config file will look like
 this:

     1;
-    0,1,12,112,-1,-1,-1,2,2;
+    0,1,12,112,-1,-1,-1,2,4;

-and the total number of processes will be 3 x 12 x 112 / 4 = 1008.
+and the total number of processes will be 3 branches x 12 quads axially x 112 quads circumferentially / 8 quads per task = 504 cores.

 * **S** - Location of the generated output files.
 * **T** - Location of the profiling output files.